marctrem/usbarmory-wiki-fork/Mk-II-Introduction.md

 ## Purchasing

 See [Ordering information](https://github.com/f-secure-foundry/usbarmory/wiki/Ordering-information)
-for USB armory Mk II variants, accessorie and purchase options.
+for USB armory Mk II variants, accessories and purchase options.

 The USB armory Mk II can be purchased at the following resellers:
   * [Mouser](https://eu.mouser.com/new/f-secure/crowd-supply-usb-armorymkii)